This post is going to help answer the question “should you use Wix for your blog?” and give you a full step-by-step guide to the process.

-I’ve used both Wix and WordPress for building blogs and websites, so I’ll give you my honest and informed opinion on the matter!
+I’ve used both Wix and WordPress for building blogs and websites, so I’ll give you my honest and informed opinion on whether Wix is good for blogging!

-We’re going to go pretty in depth to answer the question “Should you use Wix for your blog?” (or website!), so let me give you a quick summary of my answer, then we can talk about the reasons for it.
+Basically we’re going to go in-depth to answer the question ‘Should you use Wix for your blog?’!
+So let me give you this quick summary of my answer, then we can talk about the reasons for it.
 My answer is this:

-If you’re still undecided, stick with it and you should have an answer to the question ‘should I use Wix for my blog?’ very soon!
+If you’re undecided, stick with it to the end of this post, and you should have an answer to the question ‘should I use Wix for my blog?’ very soon!

 - How easy it is to set up a blog or website with Wix vs WordPress